wp-plugins/scrolling-social-sharebar/readme.txt

 Tags: Simple social share, social share, Facebook, Like, google, google +1, google plusone, twitter, tweet, facebook share, plusone, linkedin, stumbleupon
 Requires at least: 3.0
 Tested up to: 3.5.1
-Stable tag: 1.6.1
+Stable tag: 1.6.5

-A scrolling social sharebar scrolling plugin with just 7 social icons (Twitter, FB Like, Google +1, Linkedin, FB Share, Stumbleupon and Addthis).
+A scrolling social sharebar scrolling plugin with 7 social icons (Twitter, FB Like, Google +1, Linkedin, FB Share, Stumbleupon and Addthis) and option to add your own custom buttons.

 == Description ==
-A scrolling social sharebar scrolling plugin with just 7 social icons (Twitter, FB Like, Google +1, Linkedin, FB Share, Stumbleupon and Addthis).
+A scrolling social sharebar scrolling plugin with 7 social icons (Twitter, FB Like, Google +1, Linkedin, FB Share, Stumbleupon and Addthis) and option to add your own custom buttons.

 Features of the plugin

 *   Very simple options to adjust the plugin as per your site design
+*   Option to add your own custom buttons
-*   Options to disable buttons that you don't need.
+*   Option to disable buttons that you don't need.
 *   Very simple design.
 *   Option to choose from fixed and animated scroll
 *   Options to change the background color, padding, border, border-radius and shadow.
 Checkout the styling example link below.